Anders Pålsson

-Anders Bertil Pålsson (born 12 April 1958) is a Swedish businessman who is currently the chairman of the Swedish Association football club Malmö FF, a post he has held since 2018 when he became acting chairman after the death of Håkan Jeppsson.
+Anders Bertil Pålsson (born 12 April 1958) is a Swedish businessman who is the former chairman of the Swedish Association football club Malmö FF, a post he held between 2018 when he became acting chairman after the death of Håkan Jeppsson and 2026.
 On 1 March 2019, Pålsson was confirmed by the annual general meeting as the club's full-term chairman.
+Pålsson decided to step down after the 2025 season and was succeeded by Zlatko Rihter.